UK eyes plan to end coronavirus 'pingdemic' | DW | 23.07.2021

 The British government on Friday announced plans to end the so-called 'pingdemic' after its COVID-19 app forced more than 600,000 key workers to self-isolate.

-Even Prime Minister Boris Johnson is staying at home after it emerged his health secretary, Savid Javid, had tested positive for coronavirus.
+Even Prime Minister Boris Johnson is staying at home after it emerged his health secretary, Sajid Javid, had tested positive for coronavirus.

 Ministers want to step up daily testing so that employees, such as those in the country's food sector, can continue to work even after being "pinged" by the app.
 The signal indicates that the recipient had come into contact with someone who tested positive.